authelia/authelia/docs/content/en/configuration/session/introduction.md

 {{< confkey type="string" required="yes" >}}

 *__Important Note:__ Browsers have rules regarding which cookie domains a website can write.
-In particular this.*
+In particular the [Public Suffix List] usually contains domains which are not permitted.*

 The domain the session cookie is assigned to protect.
 This must be the same as the domain Authelia is served on or the root of the domain, and consequently if the [authelia_url](#authelia_url) is configured must be able to read and write